falkecarlsen/gwent-vanilla/docs/milestone_2.md

   - Multiple matches running in parallel
   - Waiting for new games to start
 - Persistence (No database, games are simply stored in RAM for now)
-- Hidden information (the game state will include the entire game state.
-UI is responsible for hiding information the player should not have)
+- Hidden information (the game state will include the entire game state for now)
 - UI